 • What Your Child Needs to Know When by Robin Sampson

 The Mosimans continue, “Some parents even pay thousands of dollars for preschool consultants to help their child get a coveted spot.
 For some preschools, long waiting lists are not uncommon.”
 (Mosiman, pp. 2-3) These waiting lists include a considerable number of children who are yet to be born, with parents anxious to get their children on the fast track to the best schools!

 Lest you think the Mosimans eschew early learning, let me assure you that they “believe it is your responsibility as a parent to unlock your preschooler’s intellectual potential,” but they “urge you to create an intellectually stimulating environment, not an intellectually demanding one.”
 (Mosiman, p.
 3)

 In an intellectually stimulating environment, described in detail in their book, parents aren’t as concerned with racing to the next milestone as they are cultivating their child’s talents, strengthening his or her weaknesses, and providing experiences—“hooks” on which to “hang” their future learning.

-Five foundational abilities fostered in the preschool years release the child’s learning ability: independence, order, self-control, concentration, and service.
-In Mommy, Teach Me!
-Montessori-teacher-turned-homeschool-mom (of 12) Barbara Curtis shares activities, tips, and techniques to help your preschooler develop these abilities and to thrive at home.
+According to author Barbara Curtis, five foundational abilities fostered in the preschool years release the child’s learning ability: independence, order, self-control, concentration, and service.
+In Curtis’ book, Mommy, Teach Me! the Montessori-teacher-turned-homeschool-mom (of 12) shares activities, tips, and techniques to help your preschooler develop these abilities and to thrive at home.